 Photographs by Gunars Strazdins

-Exhibition and Silent Auction to benefit Gills Creek Watershed Association
+Art to benefit Gills Creek Watershed Association

-Gills Creek Elegies, an exhibition of photographs by Gunars Strazdins, will be on display from July 6 through September 30, 2017, at the Gallery at City Hall.
+Gills Creek Elegies, an exhibition of photographs by Gunars Strazdins, was on display from July 6 through September 30, 2017, at the Gallery at City Hall.
 Taken over 25 years ago, the images continue to resonate as a visual eulogy for Gills Creek in the aftermath of the October 2015 flood.

 On March 14, 2016, Gunars Strazdins donated twenty-one works to the Gills Creek Watershed Association.